ethplay/ethplay/README.md

 ## Unique features ##

 * Users can play and host games.
-Games can be hosted without needing special programming skills.
-For instance, starting an instance of a provably fair casino game on the ethereum blockchain will be as easy as sending a transaction.
+Games can be hosted without special programming skills.
+Starting an instance of a provably fair casino game on the ethereum blockchain will be as easy as sending a transaction.

 * Game developers can create and submit new game types and receive a share of proceeds throughout game lifetime.